phiryll/lexy/README.md

 Lexicographical Byte Order Encodings

-Lexy is a library for encoding/decoding strongly-typed values into a binary form whose lexicographical unsigned byte ordering is consistent with the type's natural ordering.
+Lexy is a library for encoding strongly-typed values (using generics) into a binary form whose lexicographical unsigned byte ordering is consistent with the type's natural ordering.
-Users can build their own encoding with a different encoded ordering than the type's natural ordering.
+Custom encodings can be created with a different ordering than the type's natural ordering.
-Types defined with a different underlying type will work correctly (`type MyInt int16`, e.g.).
-Encoded values of different data types will not have a consistent ordering with each other.
 Lexy has no non-test dependencies.

-This library is only needed if you need to order encoded values.
+It may be more efficient to use another encoding if lexicographical unsigned byte ordering is not needed.
 Lexy's primary purpose is to make it easier to use things like an [ordered key-value store](https://en.wikipedia.org/wiki/Ordered_Key-Value_Store), or an ordered binary trie.

+Lexy does not encode the types of encoded data, users must know what is being decoded.
+Types defined with a different underlying type will work correctly if the `Codec` is defined appropriately.
+For example, values of type `type MyInt int16` used with a `Codec` created by `lexy.Int[MyInt]()`.
+Encoded values of different data types will not have a consistent ordering with respect to each other.
+For example, the encoded value of `int32(1)` is greater than the encoded value of `uint32(2)`.
+A custom `Codec` that handles multiple types could be created, but it would require a concrete wrapper type to conform to the `Codec[T]` interface.

 Lexy can encode these types while preserving their natural ordering.